Wei2Wakeup/Cloudera_Upgrade/README.md

 # Cloudera_Upgrade

-## This docs summarize the steps to upgrade cloudera 5.4.0 to 5.7.0
+## This docs summarize the steps of upgrading from cloudera 5.4.0 to 5.7.0

 ### Step 1 ： backup the databases
 The database information can be found at /etc/cloudera-scm-server/db.properties